HEPS Investors Have Opportunity to Lead D-MARKET Electronic Services & Trading d/b/a/ Hepsiburada Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-13, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against D-MARKET Electronic Services & Trading d/b/a/ Hepsiburada ("Hepsiburada" or the "Company") (NASDAQ: HEPS).
+BENSALEM, Pa., Dec.
+17, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against D-MARKET Electronic Services & Trading d/b/a/ Hepsiburada ("Hepsiburada" or the "Company") (NASDAQ: HEPS).

 Class Period: July 2021 IPO